Benson Henderson: Switching weight classes

 Henderson decided to make the move up to welterweight after a spot became available at UFC Fight Night 60 with Brandon Thatch on February 14, 2015, in the event headliner at UFC Fight Night 60, where he replaced an injured Stephen Thompson.
 Henderson won the back and forth fight via submission in the fourth round.
-Their performance earned both participants Fight of the Night honors.
-Henderson was expected to face Bobby Green in his second Welterweight bout, but Bobby Green pulled out due to injury, so Henderson faced Jorge Masvidal on April 4, 2015, at UFC Fight Night 63.

 A bout with Michael Johnson was initially linked as the event headliner for The Ultimate Fighter 21 Finale on July 12, 2015.
 Although never officially announced by the UFC, the bout between Henderson and Johnson will not take place at this event.
 Subsequently, Henderson revealed his intentions to return, at least temporarily, to the welterweight division and targeted a return date of November 2015 and a possible appearance on the UFC's inaugural event in Seoul.

 Henderson was expected to face Thiago Alves on November 28, 2015, at UFC Fight Night 79.
 However, on November 14, 2015, Alves pulled out the bout citing injury and was replaced by Jorge Masvidal.
 Henderson won the back-and-forth fight via split decision.